humanode-network/humanode-evm-workshop-2022/README.md

 # Using Remix

 Remix is a web IDE for quick and easy smart contract development and deployment.
-To use Remix, we first need to conntect our local node to MetaMask.
+To use Remix, we first need to connect our local node to MetaMask.

 Add our network to MetaMask through `Settings -> Networks -> Add a network`, and enter the following
 details: